ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 But what if we are *not* executing code in the stack?
 Previous prevention method has lead to forming of *code reuse attack techniques* (ret2libc, ROP, JOP, COOP etc.).
 These techniques are focusing on to using existing code to build required functionality.
 But from where to get code for reusing?

-*Presence of ASLR could be bypassed with speficic implementation and combination of these techniques as well, but that will be left outside of this exercice, as it makes things a bit more complicated.
-Usually it requires information leak aswell.
+*Presence of ASLR could be bypassed with specific implementation and combination of these techniques as well, but that will be left outside of this exercise, as it makes things a bit more complicated.
+Usually it requires information leak as well.
 By default it will probably prevent everything what we are doing next.*

 From previously mentioned techniques, we are taking short glance to ret2libc and ROP, which are some basic and original techniques.